jwoehr/nuqasm2/README.md

     * Original source
     * Element type
     * Parameter values
-    * Any other approriate translation elements
+    * Any other appropriate translation elements
 * Does not currently handle `gate {}` definitions.

 ```